-A proxy statement is a document that the rules and regulations of the US including the SEC require us to give to you when we ask you to give a proxy designating individuals to vote on your behalf.
+A proxy statement is a document that US securities law rules and regulations require us to give to you when we ask you to give a proxy designating individuals to vote on your behalf.
 A proxy is your legal designation to another person to vote shares that you own.
 That other person is called a proxy.
 If you designate someone as your proxy in a written document, that document is also called a proxy or proxy card.